smals-belgium/shared-referral-prescription-webcomponent/README.md

 ## ✅ Prerequisite

-Before you start using the Web Components, you must first complete the onboarding process with eHealth.
-The Web Components require a valid access token issued specifically for your personal **public Client ID**.
+Before you start using the Web Components, you must first complete the onboarding process with eHealth https://www.ehealth.fgov.be/ehealthplatform/fr/service-ereferral.
+The Web
+Components require a valid access token issued specifically for your personal **public Client ID**.

-In addition, the components rely on token exchange operations to function properly.
+In addition, if you want to be authenticated as an individual healthcare provider using IAM Healthcare realm client, the components rely on token exchange operations to function properly.
 As such, this part of the onboarding process is mandatory and **must** also be completed.

+The token exchange service used in the individual Healthcare client flow DOES NOT exist in the M2M procedure

 ## 🧩 Available Web Component